tr0pical1nternet/eleventy-base-blog/src/templates/projects/fun-with-arrays.md

 ---
 {% looper 'fun-with-arrays' %}

 Fun with Arrays is an array visualizer I spun up on stage at #FrontEndParty, a monthly meetup in New Orleans.
 The talk I gave was an introduction to [Svelte.js](https://svelte.dev).
-If you’re not familiar, it’s a component framework similar to Vue or React, with the notable difference that it compiles at build time into vanilla JavaScript.
-I wrote this as a project I could live-code in 7 minutes to demonstrate how easy it is to bind data to elements in Svelte (the styles were written ahead of time).
+If you are not familiar, it is a component framework similar to Vue, React, or Angular, with the notable difference that it compiles at build time into vanilla JavaScript.

+I made this as a project I could live-code in 7 minutes to demonstrate how easy it is to bind data structures to elements in Svelte (the styles were written ahead of time).
 With minimal effort I was able to add transitions and FLIP animations to help illustrate the behavior of some popular JavaScript array methods.

-The app runs extremely fast and ends up weighing less than 37kB which is around half the size it would be in Vue, and a quarter of what it would be in React.
+The app runs extremely fast and ends up weighing less than 37kB which is around half the size it would be in Vue, a quarter of what it would be in React, and one twelfth of the size it would be in Angular.

+Checkout the code on the [Svelte REPL](https://svelte.dev/repl/805300f5895f4ea89b73ba75de393db8?version=3.16.0)